Recollements and Hochschild theory: Recollements and smoothness

-\begin{remark}{\rm An algebra $A$ is said to be {\it homotopically smooth} if $A$ is compact in $D(A^e)$, i.e., $A$ is isomorphic in $D(k)$ to an object in $K^b(\proj A^e)$ (ref. \cite{KS}).
-By Corollary~\ref{triangular matrix}, we know the infinite Kronecker algebra (ref.
-Example~\ref{perfect example} (4)) is smooth.
-However, it is not homotopically smooth, because the finitely generated projective $A^e$-module resolution of $A$ would induce a finitely generated projective $A$-module resolution of the nonprojective simple $A$-module.
-Hence, Corollary~\ref{triangular matrix}, thus Theorem~\ref{Van den Bergh}, is not correct for homotopically smoothness. }\end{remark}
+\begin{remark}{\rm An algebra $A$ is said to be {\it homologically smooth} if $A$ is compact in $D(A^e)$, i.e., $A$ is isomorphic in $D(A^e)$ to an object in $K^b(\proj A^e)$ (ref. \cite{KS}).
+Let $A$ be the infinite Kronecker algebra { $\left[ \right]$}, where $V$ is an infinite-dimensional $k$-vector space.
+Choose $X_2$ to be the simple projective $A$-module and $X_1$ the other simple $A$-module.
+Then $X_1$ and $X_2$ satisfy all conditions in Proposition~\ref{criterion}.
+Thus $D(A)$ admits a recollement relative to $D(k)$ and $D(k)$ (ref. \cite[Example 9]{K}).
+By Corollary~\ref{triangular matrix}, we know the infinite Kronecker algebra is smooth.
+However, it is not homologically smooth, because the finitely generated projective $A^e$-module resolution of $A$ would induce a finitely generated projective $A$-module resolution of the nonprojective simple $A$-module.
+Hence, Corollary~\ref{triangular matrix} and Theorem~\ref{smooth} are not correct for homological smoothness. }\end{remark}

-We don't know whether Theorem~\ref{Van den Bergh} holds for any recollement of derived categories of algebras?
-However, it does hold when restricted to Noetherian algebras.

-\begin{theorem} Let $A_1,A$ and $A_2$ be Noetherian algebras, and $D(A)$ admit a recollement relative to $D(A_1)$ and $D(A_2)$.
-Then $A$ is smooth if and only if so are $A_1$ and $A_2$. \end{theorem}